A3: Assisting Android API Migrations Using Code Examples: Threat to Validity

 \section{Threat to Validity}

-\textbf{\textit{Construct validity.}} We assess the validity of our API migrations by running the test suites of the migrated Android apps.
-Although we focus on the tests that exercise the migrated API calls, it is still possible that defects introduced by the migration are not identified by the tests.
-User studies on the app users may complement the evaluation of our approach.
-In our study, there are still cases where our approach cannot migrate faultlessly or only provides guidance.
-As an early attempt of this line of research, our approach can be complemented by other techniques such as code completion to achieve better assistance in API migration.
+\textbf{\textit{Construct validity.}} We assess the validity of our API migrations by building and running the apps as well as running the test suites of the migrated Android apps.
+Although we focus on the tests that exercise the migrated API calls, and attempt to exercise as much functionality as possible when running the apps, it is still possible that defects introduced by the migration are not identified by our tests.
+User studies and interviews with developers may complement the evaluation of our approach.
+In our study, there are still cases where our approach cannot migrate faultlessly.
+Although our approach can provide migration guidelines to developers, as an early attempt of this line of research, our approach can be further complemented by other techniques such as code completion to achieve better assistance in API migration.
+Furthermore, we concentrate on the majority of cases through file level migrations.
+If a large number of migrations occur across multiple files, our approach is not currently able to help.

 \textbf{\textit{External validity.}} Since this entire study was tested on the Java API of the Android ecosystem, it is possible that the findings in this paper will not generalize to other programming languages.
 However, while it is true that the approach presented in this paper was tested specifically on a Java based API, all of the approaches are built upon assumptions that are true in other popular programming languages such as C\#.